 $15.00 plus shipping.
 All proceeds benefit Gunn Memorial Library, Inc.

-This item is not available to ship.
-If you purchase the map, please pick it up at the Gunn Museum.
+$20.00.
+This item is not available to ship; pickup is available at the Library or Museum.
 Thank you!

 Alfred is only five years old when his father dies in 1890.
 His mother inherits the lonely and difficult task of managing their little farm in Skåne, in the southern part of Sweden.
 After finishing school, Alfred is trained to be a tailor in the city of Helsingborg.
 At the end of his apprenticeship, he is attracted by what he hears about greater opportunities in America.

 In 1903 Alfred convinces his brother Martin to leave the safety of Sweden for thrilling experiences and alluring places in America.
 Alfred is faced with dramatic turmoil in Chicago’s ethnic melting pot, he searches for gold in the Alaskan arctic and witnesses the murderous wild west coast.

 At the same time, Rosalie lives a much calmer and refined life as a housemaid in Washington, Connecticut.
 She has emigrated from a poor croft, close to where Alfred grew up, to become familiar with the environment around well-off families in New England.

 The Swedish Tailor and Adventurer is a historical novel, based on true events and facts.
 The fates of these young emigrants, Alfred and Rosalie, whose lives eventually intersect, are portrayed in a century that was young and optimistic.
 For more information: tailorandadventurer.com

 Soft cover, 6 x 1.16 x 9 inches;

 460 pages; _ black & white images

 $21.00 plus shipping.